Frequently Asked Questions

-Use the online ad generator to customize many of the materials provided as part of the Consumer Advertising Campaign, and follow @realtors across Facebook, Twitter and Instagram to access and share the social content that will be published on an ongoing basis as part of the Get Realtor® campaign.
+Use the Ad Center to customize many of the materials provided as part of the Consumer Advertising Campaign, and follow @realtors across Facebook, Twitter and Instagram to access and share the social content that will be published on an ongoing basis as part of the Get Realtor® campaign.

 A. In order to maximize consumer outreach, NAR created a distinctive Logo that incorporates the REALTOR® Mark and the Block “R”, which emphasizes NAR’s branding in its outreach efforts.
 NAR also filed trademark applications with the U.S. Trademark Office for GET REALTOR® and the GET REALTOR® Logo.

 A. Members and member boards may not use the GET REALTOR® Logo.
 Through membership in NAR, members and member boards receive a limited license to use the REALTOR® Marks.
 The license governing members’ and member boards’ uses of those marks includes certain rules that must be followed.
 Those rules only permit members’ and member boards’ use of the REALTOR®, REALTORS®, REALTOR-ASSOCIATE®, and Block “R” Logo.

 Q. Aren’t members and member boards prohibited from using the Block “R” as the letter “R” in a word or otherwise incorporating the Block “R” into a design?

 A. Yes, members and member boards are prohibited from using the Block “R” as the letter “R” in a word or otherwise incorporating the Block “R” into a design.